Murder of Samuel Paty: Prosecutions

 By 22 October seven people had been charged, of which five were in police custody (the two schoolchildren were legal minors).
 Three of Anzorov's friends were charged with abetting in the crime: Naim Boudaoud and Azim Epsirkhanov were accused of "complicity in a terrorist murder" and Chnina of "terrorist association".
 One of the pair accused of complicity was alleged to have assisted Anzorov in acquiring a weapon, while the other drove him to the scene of the crime.
 Chnina was accused of communicating by text message with Anzorov and of organising the campaign of hate against Paty; he had made videos insulting the teacher and demanding his suspension.
 Sefrioui, who also appeared in videos castigating Paty, was himself in custody, and Gérald Darmanin told radio station Europe 1 that Chnina and Sefrioui had issued a fatwa condemning Paty.
 The schoolgirl was charged with slander.

 By 6 November, 10 people were being prosecuted, including another 18-year-old of Chechen origin, a French 18-year-old, and a 17-year-old girl, all charged with "criminal terrorist conspiracy" having been arrested in eastern France, far from either Paris or Évreux.

 In Pontoise, an Algerian man was convicted of glorifying terrorism and sentenced to six months in custody for calling the murderer a martyr; he was to be deported at the end of the sentence and banned from France for a decade.
 Three people between the ages of 15 and 17 were arrested and charged on Friday, 6 November with "supporting terrorism", having made threats during the national commemorations of Paty's life that Monday.
 Further prosecutions were planned in around a dozen of the more serious incidents of over 400 interruptions of the commemoration that took place on the same day according to the education minister Jean-Michel Blanquer.

 In December 2023, six teenagers were found guilty and sentenced in connection with the murder.
 They were all given brief or suspended prison sentences, with provisions to stay in school or work during their terms and undergo regular medical checkups.

 On 20 December 2024, eight people were convicted for the role in Paty's murder.
 Boudaoud and Epsirkhanov received sentences of 16 years, while Chnina was given a 13-year sentence.
-Sefrioui was jailed for 15 years.
+Sefrioui was sentenced to 15 years.